Tinux-18/GnD/README.md

 ## Notes

--   I haven't tried the instructions for running locally so please reach out if you get stuck
+-   I haven't tried the instructions for running locally (will do soon) so please reach out if you get stuck
+-   The project is still in development phase

 ## Tried it yourself locally